 It’s yet another manifestation of how the Filipino homies have not only been a part of the culture, but have pioneered spaces for others to be a part of the culture, too—regardless of gender or age.

 Del emphasizes that he is a second-generation Fil Am, whose mom immigrated from the islands at a very early age, and whose dad was born here.
 It’s an important detail to distinguish.

 “My parents listened to hip-hop,” he explains.
 “I had a different experience than someone who’s parents immigrated here directly.
 Hip-hop culture is so deep within the Filipino Bay Area because it’s been passed for so long.
 We also just have a lot of parties, so having good DJs makes a lot of sense for us.”

-To say Bay Area Filipinos make good DJs is an understatement.
+To say Bay Area Filipinos have become good DJs is an understatement.

 Underground hip-hip historian Laurent Fintoni—the author of Bedroom Beats & B-Sides: Instrumental Hip-Hop and Electronic Music at the Turn of the Century—lauded the Piklz as the original group who “invented the concept of a DJ band, elevated the turntablist art form to new technical and creative heights and helped drive technological innovation.”

 Connecting five turntables to scratch, mix and fade all at once, live on stage?
 Yup.
 These Filipino DJs are known for popularizing that.
 Their craft went on to birth future groups in the genre of turntablism, such as The X-Ecutioners from New York City.